 What It Is

 Mindful breathing, a cornerstone of mindfulness meditation, involves focusing on your breath’s natural rhythm.
-It’s your breath—always there, like a loyal friend—calming your nervous system.
+Your breath is always available and can help settle your nervous system.
 For more on combining breath with movement, explore yoga-based breathing exercises.

 How to Do It